kjson/AVcrypto/README.md

 Python crypto library for public key schemes using abelian varieties.

-NOTE: To help accommodate the potential use of new groups, I've severly refactored this project.
+NOTE: To help accommodate the potential use of new groups, I've severely refactored this project.

 Idea
 ------